jonathan-vella/azure-arc-enabled-sql-server/arc-sql-hands-on-lab/README.md

 Enable automated backups to local storage and perform point-in-time database restores.

+> [!NOTE]
-> **Note:** This module combines backup configuration and restore operations as they form a complete workflow.
+> This module combines backup configuration and restore operations as they form a
+> complete workflow.

 **Objectives:**
 - Enable automated backups for SQL Server instances and databases